yaroslav2k/spbu-anticheat-project/README.md

 ### Prerequisites

-The instructions below were on tested on Ubuntu 22.04 with the following packages installed:
+The instructions below were tested on Ubuntu 22.04 with the following packages installed:

 - Docker Engine (Community) 26.0.0 with compose plugin (2.25.0)